yaobinwen/robin_on_rails/internet/RFCs.md

 # RFC Reading Tracker

+## Notes

+- Remember [RFC 1791]:
+  - **Not all** RFCs are standards track documents.
+  - **Not all** standards track documents reach the level of Internet Standard.
+  - The relationship of STD numbers to RFC numbers is **not one to one**.
+STD numbers identify protocols, while RFC numbers identify documents.
+Therefore, sometimes more than one document is used to specify a Standard protocol.
+- `Informational` documents may not necessarily be recommended practices.
+- An Internet-Draft should never be referenced to as a "formal" document.
+- Once an RFC is adopted as a standard, it is assigned with an `STD` index.
+- Once an RFC is adopted as a best current practice, it is assigned with a `BCP` index.

+## Tracker

 | Status | RFC Index | RFC Title | Status | Notes |
 |:------:|:---------:|:----------|:------:|:------|
 | [ ] | ~~[608](https://tools.ietf.org/html/rfc608)~~ | ~~HOST NAMES ON-LINE~~ || **Obsolete** |